Lole Titan Jacket

 Windflaps

-The Titan Jacket zips with YKK zippers – which are known internationally to be the gold standard.
-It’s not the 1800’s and no one has time for buttons.
-Zippers are simply faster and far more convenient.
+The Titan Jacket zips with YKK zippers, known internationally as the gold standard for zips.
+It’s not 1800, and no one has time for buttons.
+Zippers are faster and far more convenient.

 If that isn’t enough, there’s also a second flap.
-This time, an outer flap that generally sits nice and flat but can be further secured in place with snap buttons.
-I can confirm first hand this system works, and it works very well!!!
+This outer flap sits nice and flat and secures in place with snap buttons.
+I can confirm firsthand this system works, and it works very well!!!
 It should guarantee comfort on those super nasty days.

 High Collar

-Here is a really underrated feature of this jacket.
-The collar comes up nice and high and seals the wind and water off your neck.
-If you have ever bumped a tree and had cold water or snow land on the back of your neck (and slither down your back!) you’ll know exactly what I mean.
-I really appreciate the high collar here and find it rests squarely on the back of my neck while protecting it from the sides as well.
-This eliminates the need for a scarf and let’s face it, who wants to wear that during this season?
+Here is an underrated feature of the Lole Titan jacket.
+The collar sits nice and high, sealing the wind and water off your neck.
+If you have ever bumped a tree and had cold water or snow land on the back of your neck (and slither down your back!), you’ll know exactly what I mean.
+I appreciate the high collar here and find it rests squarely on the back of my neck while protecting it from the sides.
+It eliminates the need for a scarf, and let’s face it, who wants to wear one during this season?

 Water Repellency

-The jacket is advertised as water-repellent.
-I can confirm that and it holds up well for quite some time.
-That’s not to say it won’t soak through on a torrential kind of day but I’m not about to test that either.
+The Titan is advertised as water-repellent.
+I can confirm this, and it holds up well for quite some time.
+That’s not to say it won’t soak through on a torrential day, but I’m not about to test that either.
 Common sense dictates you’ll want dedicated, “waterproof” rain gear on those crazy days.

-Do be warned that to a degree, the fabric will always be just fabric.
-In other words, Lole did their part in the materials department and they probably weaved things really tight – leaving little gaps in the fibres of the outer shell.
-Water repellency ultimately then comes from treating that fabric with a spray that seals the water out.
-This wears off over time, generally through washing and the warning here is in the form of being prepared to re-treat it at some point.
-The sprays are found in outdoor stores and they work great.
+Do be warned that, to a degree, the fabric will always be just fabric.
+In other words, the Lole company did their part in the materials department, and they probably weaved things tight – leaving little gaps in the fibres of the outer shell.
+Water repellency ultimately comes from treating that fabric with a spray that seals out the water.
+Over time, the sealant wears, generally through washing.
+The warning here is in the form of being prepared to re-treat it at some point.
+There are many water-repellent sprays found in outdoor retailers that work well.

 Windproof

-This is the final advertised feature we really must cover.
-A good technical jacket (no matter how thin or thick) should and can be windproof, as is the case here!
-DO NOT settle for anything less otherwise, you are simply buying a fashion product!
+Windproofing is the final advertised feature we really must cover.
+A well-made technical jacket (no matter how thin or thick) should and can be windproof, as is the case here!
+DO NOT settle for anything less – otherwise, you are simply buying a fashion product!

 At the very start of this post, we talked about temperature ratings in consideration of the actual intended use of this jacket.
 That is to be comfortable outdoors for hours on end, regardless of what the weather feels like doing.
 It’s ironic to close the features section with windproofing because it has a direct correlation to temperature!

 It does not matter what kind of fill any jacket has if the wind blows through it!
-The wind itself will make you cold and to make matters worse, air moving through an insulator wreaks havoc on its R-value!
+The wind will make you cold, and air moving through an insulator wreaks havoc on its R-value!
 You’ll end up getting a double hit in the cold department.

-I can confirm the wind has no effect on this jacket and it works brilliantly to no end.
+I can confirm the wind has no effect on the Titan jacket, and it works brilliantly to no end.

 Comfort, Fit and Finish